 I post a request asking for more detail about the quality standards that a couple of my images do not meet.
 The response comes quickly – “No clear subject and poor colors.”
 I ask for clarification of “poor colours” and am advised that “It’s not just the dull colors.
 There are several things clearly wrong with these images.
 Please read the quality guidelines.”

 Having read the quality guidelines several times, and having seen the arbitrary way in which they are applied, I find this response less than helpful.
 I respond to this effect, but unfortunately a massive argument (not related to my post) between a couple of Pixabay regulars captivates attention and no further detail is forthcoming.

 A day or so later, I repeat my question and this unleashes a shitstorm, not from the Administrator but from a bystander, annoyed by my request for more detail.
 He critiques my photos, asks a couple of questions, and finishes up by saying I should buy a $5,000 camera which “will not help you at all, but it will boost the economy!”
-Taken aback but undeterred, I answer his questions, thank him for pointing out that a couple of spots were overexposed, and explain that the muted colours are true to life.
-He strikes back, pointing out even more flaws and proposing a further reason for my failure – I used a phone!
+Taken aback but undeterred, I answer his questions, thank him for revealing a couple of spots that were overexposed, and explain that the muted colours are true to life.
+He strikes back, pointing out even more flaws and proposing a further reason for my failure – I “used a phone”!
 According to this reviewer, anyone can “just throw your camera in the air and get a nice colourful shot” in the country where these were taken, and I “do not know how to view an image at 100%”.